BaritoneBeard/Simple_Assembly_From_Scratch/README.md

 # SimpleAssemblyFromScratch
 Creating an Assembly Language

-Code copyright by assignment instructor, Michael Black, and myself, Nicholas Almeder.
+Code copyright by assignment instructor, Margaret Black, and myself, Nicholas Almeder.

 In emulator.c there is code that will turn bits into methods able to be coded with.